Ayar Law Logo

 Tax fraud is hard to prove.
 However, failing to file a return or failing to pay your taxes is not.
 What’s worse is that the IRS has plenty of additional penalties it can impose if you either don’t pay or try to get away with not filing.
 These include: fines, liens, wage garnishment, and more.

-The best way to avoid problems with the IRS if you are either going to file late or are unable to pay your taxes is to contact a skilled criminal tax attorney.
+The best way to avoid problems with the IRS if you are either going to file late or are unable to pay your taxes is to contact a criminal tax attorney.

 Contact a Tax Attorney